lkl4502/SAM-Roadpp/README.md

 ```
 And run python generate_labes.py under both dirs.

 For Global-scale, refer to cityscale for data preparation.
-And you can download the Global-scale datasets from this [link](https://pan.baidu.com/s/1_bWmY3W8GVvizX3W2jLrWg?pwd=a9p7).
 ### Training
 City-scale dataset: